Hananasiri/final-project-clinics/README.md

 #Description :

-Clinics application , every clinic has a set of services that make the user choose the name of the clinic and the type of service and book in it.
+Set of Dental clinics every clinic has a set of services that make the user choose name of the clinic Such as Dentera Dental Clinic, Pro Clinic Dental Clinic and other clinics and the type of service and book in it.

 #User Stories :